adaltof/seattle-airbnb/README.md

 ## File Descriptions <a name="files"></a>

-The analysis process and results obtained are describde in the _Seattle-AirBnb-Project notebook available here.
+The analysis process and results obtained are describde in the *Seattle-AirBnb-Project* notebook available here.
 It showcases the whole process used during the analysis, from data preparation to analysis results.

 ## Results<a name="results"></a>
-otbtaining

 The main findings of the code can be found at the post available [here](http://www.medium.com).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>